 The term eddy viscosity comes from the fact that small-scale vortices or eddies on the order of the grid cell size are not resolved and only the large scale flow is simulated.
 The eddy viscosity is intended to simulate the dissipation of energy at smaller scales than the model can simulate.
-In near-shore environment, large mixing or turbulence occurs due to waves, wind, bottom shear, and strong horizontal gradients; and therefore the eddy viscosity is an important aspect which has a large influence on the calculated flow field and sediment transport.
-In CMS-Flow, the total eddy viscosity v_c is equal to the sum of three parts: a base value v_0 , the current-related eddy viscosity v_c and the wave-related eddy viscosity v_w given as,
+In near-shore environments, large mixing or turbulence occurs due to waves, wind, bottom shear, and strong horizontal gradients; and therefore the eddy viscosity is an important aspect which has a large influence on the calculated flow field and sediment transport.
+In CMS-Flow, total eddy viscosity v_t is calculated as the sum of a base value v0, the current-related eddy viscosity v_c and the wave-related eddy viscosity v_w,

-$$v_t = v_0 + v_c + v_w (2-21)$$
+$$v_t = v_0 + v_c + v_w \tag{2-16}$$